bml-research/data_analysis_bml/excel/excel_04_data_import_solutions.md

 ![import](./files_04_import_solutions/exercise03/fig1.png)

-Therefore, all fileds are strings instead of numbers.
+Therefore, all fields are strings instead of numbers.
 This requires cleaning before you can do any calculations!

 ### Exercise 4